Building » Wigan – St Mary

 Description

-See list description, below.
+See list description below and description above.
 Additional information:

 • The quatrefoil piers of the nave arcades are one part iron and three parts timber, not just timber as stated in the list description;